grafana/agent/docs/sources/shared/wal-data-retention.md

 then the WAL is truncated, and the oldest data is lost.

 ### In cases of intermittent `remote_write` outages
-If the remote write endpoint is intermittently reachable, the lowest successfully sent timestamp is updated whenever the connection is successful.
+If the remote write endpoint is intermittently reachable, the most recent successfully sent timestamp is updated whenever the connection is successful.
-This updates the series' comparison with `min_keepalive_time` and triggers a truncation on the `truncate_frequency` interval which checkpoints approximately two thirds of the data written since the previous truncation.
+A successful connection updates the series' comparison with `min_keepalive_time` and triggers a truncation on the next `truncate_frequency` interval which checkpoints two thirds of the segments (rounded down to the nearest integer) written since the previous truncation.

 ### In cases of falling behind
 If the queue shards cannot flush data quickly enough to keep